Key Biscayne: War with the Seminoles

 In 1836, during the Second Seminole War, Seminoles attacked and burned the Cape Florida lighthouse, severely wounding the assistant lighthouse keeper in charge; his black assistant died of wounds.
 The lighthouse was not repaired and put back into commission until 1847.

 A military post was established on Key Biscayne in March 1838.
 Its first commander was Lt.
 Col. James Bankhead.
 The fort was initially known as Fort Dallas or Fort Bankhead, but it was eventually renamed Fort Russell for Captain Samuel L. Russell.
 He was killed when the Seminoles ambushed two boats on the Miami River in February 1839.
 In the summer of 1839, a total of 143 soldiers and sailors were stationed at Fort Russell.
 Some of the Seminoles captured during the war were held at Fort Russell until they could be placed on ships to be removed to Indian Territory.

-A hospital was established at Fort Russell for U.S. Army, Navy and Marine Corps personnel.
+A hospital was established at Fort Russell for United States Army, United States Navy, and United States Marine Corps personnel.
 In August 1840, the Army surgeon at the hospital treated 103 patients, including 23 for fever and 26 for dysentery.
 Dysentery was the leading cause of death at the fort, followed by malaria, tuberculosis, gunshot wounds and alcoholism.

 Colonel Bankhead was replaced by Lieutenant Colonel William S. Harney in 1839.
 Colonel Harney had two earlier encounters with Seminoles, the first a battle in which Chief Arpeika eluded capture, and a second in which Harney escaped in only his shirt and drawers from an early morning attack (the Harney Massacre) on his camp led by Chief Chakaika.
 In light of these experiences, Harney instituted an intensive training program in swamp and jungle warfare for his men.
 After Chakaika led the raid on Indian Key in August 1840, Harney set out into the Everglades after Chakaika, and killed him in his own camp.
 The war quieted down after that, with active pursuit of the Seminoles ending in 1842, although some of the Seminoles remained hidden in the Everglades.